14 days to withdraw

 • Contact your seller in writing and keep a copy.
 Use the withdrawal form provided or write a clear message about your wish to withdraw.
 Prefer registered letters or e-mails with acknowledgement of receipt because in the event of a dispute you must be able to prove that you have withdrawn within the time limit.

 Good to know: simply returning the good without a declaration or refusing delivery is not sufficient to express your wish to withdraw.
-Nevertheless some sellers accept this.
-So check the general terms and conditions.
+Nevertheless; some sellers accept this so be sure to check the general terms and conditions.

 • Return your order within 14 days maximum, if the professional does not offer to pick it up.
 You must make sure you send the item to the right address.
 In some cases, the return address is not the same as the one from which the package came.
-If you are not sure, check the general conditions of sale or ask the seller for the procedure (return address, return number, etc.).
-Check if he/she provides you with a return label.
-In all cases the items must be carefully packed.
+If you are not sure, check the general conditions of sale or ask the seller for the procedure (return address, return reference, etc.).
+Check if they provided you with a return label.
+In all cases, the items must be carefully packed.
 It is possible to use the original packaging if it is solid and still in good condition, but this is not mandatory.
-Do not hesitate to take pictures of the good and the package before closing and sending it.
+Do not hesitate to take pictures of both the good and the package before sealing and mailing it.

 Advice

-If you received your order in several packages and the seller gives you a returns slip for each one, respect this order so that the returns centre can register the returns correctly.
-Don't put all the products in one parcel!
+If you received your order in several packages and the seller gives you return slips for each one, respect this order so that the returns centre can register the returns correctly.
+Do not put all the products in one parcel!

 Who pays the shipping fees?